Imjin War: Korean militias

-There were three main types of Korean "righteous army" militias during the war: the surviving and leaderless Korean regular soldiers, the patriotic yangbans (aristocrats) and commoners, and Buddhist monks.
+There were three main types of Korean "righteous army" militias during the war: the surviving and leaderless Korean regular soldiers, yangbans (aristocrats) and commoners, and Buddhist monks.
 By the summer of 1592, there were about 22,200 Korean guerrillas serving the Righteous Army, who tied up much of the Japanese force.

 During the first invasion, Jeolla Province remained the only untouched area on the Korean peninsula.
 In addition to the successful patrols of the sea by Yi Sun-sin, the activities of volunteer forces pressured the Japanese troops to avoid the province in favour of other priorities.

-Gwak Jae-u's campaigns along the Nakdong River
+Kwak Chaeu's campaigns along the Nakdong River

-Gwak Jae-u was a famous leader in the Korean militia movement, the first to form a resistance group against the Japanese invaders.
+Kwak Chaeu was a famous leader in the Korean militia movement, the first to form a resistance group against the Japanese invaders.
 He was a land-owner in the town of Uiryeong, situated by the Nam River in Gyeongsang Province.
-In Korea, Gwak is remembered as an enigmatic, romantic hero.
-As the Korean regulars abandoned the town and an attack seemed imminent, Gwak organized 50 townsmen.
+In Korea, Kwak is remembered as an enigmatic, romantic hero.
+As the Korean regulars abandoned the town and an attack seemed imminent, Kwak organized 50 townsmen.
 However, the Third Division went from Changwon straight toward Seongju.
-When Gwak used abandoned government stores to supply his army, the Gyeongsang Province Governor, Kim Su, branded Gwak's group as rebels, and ordered that it be disbanded.
-When Gwak asked for help from other landowners, and sent a direct appeal to the king, the governor sent troops against Gwak, in spite of having enough troubles already with the Japanese.
-However, an official from the capital city then arrived to raise troops in the province, and, since the official lived nearby and actually knew him, he saved Gwak from troubles with the governor.
+When Kwak used abandoned government stores to supply his army, the Gyeongsang Province Governor, Kim Su, branded Kwak's group as rebels, and ordered that it be disbanded.
+When Kwak asked for help from other landowners, and sent a direct appeal to the king, the governor sent troops against Kwak, in spite of having enough troubles already with the Japanese.
+However, an official from the capital city then arrived to raise troops in the province, and, since the official lived nearby and actually knew him, he saved Kwak from troubles with the governor.

-Gwak Jae-u deployed his troops in guerilla warfare under the cover of the tall reeds on the union of the Nakdong and the Nam rivers.
+Kwak Chaeu deployed his troops in guerilla warfare under the cover of the tall reeds on the union of the Nakdong and the Nam rivers.
 This strategy prevented Japanese forces from gaining easy access to Jeolla Province where Yi Sun-sin and his fleet were stationed.